ED-IP/Milestone-2-Project/README.md

  - Change styles for the Navigation bar and footer
  - Try different colors for the Pages
  - Make the contact form modal and refresh when one is sent
+ - Replace the "Lorem" text with the definitive one

 ## Testing